-Morning Dashboard is a proximity alarm clock that encourages users to get up in the morning by engaging them with their notifications and feeds.
+Morning Dashboard is a proximity alarm clock that encourages users to get up in the morning by engaging them with their notifications and feeds in an active manner rather than staring at their phones.

 Students often have a difficult time waking up in the morning, and can often end up abusing the “snooze” function of their alarm clocks, leading to oversleeping.